17.05.2012 0 Comments

 “It is really interesting to hear how the projects can be transferable to other parts of the world.
 Just one of these chaps can influence national policy and could make a massive difference to hundreds of rural communities.
 They have a real interest in the practical and financial implications of LEADER projects.”
 Said Nick Phillips, LEADER Programme Manager .

-The group visited Meads Farm in Marsworthy to look at how Simon Meads turns rape seed plants into cooking oil high in omega 3 and then to Town Farm in Ivinghoe to see how Charles Leach of Town Farm has turned his farming assets into a camp site and holiday cottage project.
+The group visited Meads Farm in Marsworthy to look at how Simon Meads turns rape seed plants into cooking oil high in omega 3 by having an indoor garden with lights from http://www.lumigrowth.com/ to grow them.
+After they visited Town Farm in Ivinghoe to see how Charles Leach of Town Farm has turned his farming assets into a camp site and holiday cottage project.

 The group left with some really interesting ideas of how some really innovative rural businesses in Bucks may operate in Africa.